Published by: Ingrid King. Last Updated on: June 22, 2023 by Crystal Uys

-Cats are creatures of habits who thrive on routine.
+Cats are creatures of habit who thrive on routine.
 Most cats will have a set pattern they follow every day.
 Cats are territorial animals, so their routines will develop around your schedule and your household routines.
-While such a routine driven life may seem boring to humans, it helps cats feel safe and confident.
+While such a routine-driven life may seem boring to humans, it helps cats feel safe and confident.
 In fact, routines are so important to cats that having them disrupted can even impact their physical health.

 Changes in routine can make cats sick